Trade Wars

 There is a limit of 30 slots available for each competition and students may sign up for one event.
 There will be two winners selected one for GMAW and one for SMAW.
 If there are spots available after the deadline has passed registered students will be offered those spots on a first come, first serve basis.

 Five teams of 4 students will compete for time and accuracy of donning PPE to enter an isolation patient room and obtain vital signs on the patient using a manual blood pressure cuff, and stethoscope as well as heart rate and respiratory rate.
 Then, removing PPE in the proper order to prevent spread of illness.
-We will demonstrate both skills in the AM session and give each person on the team a chance to practice.
-The afternoon session will consist of competing teams.
+We will demonstrate both skills in the first session and give each person on the team a chance to practice.
+The second session will consist of competing teams.
 Each person in the team will need to don proper gear, enter the room and take vital signs on a patient, remove their PPE and exit the room.
 The times for each team will be averaged as well as judging accuracy.
 The team who completes fastest with least amount of mistakes will be deemed the winner.

-The Radiography program is hosting the 2025 CSI: Over My Dead Body.
+The Radiography program is hosting the 2026 CSI: Over My Dead Body.
 The competition requires teams of 2 to find and assemble a skeleton and view a radiograph to identify the cause of death.
 There are slots for 10 teams of 2 students each.
 One winning team will be selected based on speed, accuracy and solving the crime based on a radiograph.

-The Veterinary Technology program is hosting the 2025 Rescue Paw Academy.
+The Veterinary Technology program is hosting the 2026 Rescue Paw Academy.
 Students can sign up in teams of 3 and compete to demonstrate and be judged on their skills as a compressions rescuer, an airway rescuer, assessing the dog’s conditions, and working as a team.
 There will be slots for 6 groups of 3 students, for a total of 18 students in the competition.
 The first-place team of 3 will receive a certificate and stethoscope, the second and third place teams will receive a certificate as a “Rescue Paw Academy Graduate”.

-The Criminal Justice program is hosting the 2025 Take Your Best Shot Competition in the Technical Building, TCE 107.
+The Criminal Justice program is hosting the 2026 Take Your Best Shot Competition in the Technical Building, TCE 107.
 The competition is based on accuracy and speed with weapons using a life-like simulator.
 There will be 40 slots available, and one winner would be selected based on scoring.
 Students do not need prior experience in handling weapons, only simulators will be used.
 Preference for students interested in law enforcement.

-OCTC’s Heritage Humanities and Fine Arts Department are hosting the 2025 Trade Wars Speech & Performance Tournaments where students can showcase their skills in public speaking and performance.
+OCTC’s Heritage Humanities and Fine Arts Department are hosting the 2026 Trade Wars Speech & Performance Tournaments where students can showcase their skills in public speaking and performance.
 Each event is scored by a pool of judges ranking the competitors in their divisions.

 Competitors may engage in the events by selecting to participate in Informative Speaking, Persuasive Speaking, Monologue/Duo Interpretation, and Poetry.
 For more information, please reach out to Taylor Washum and Grae Greer